PremTiwaryji/Sales-Insights-Data-Analysis/README.md

 ---

-## ⚙️ Data Preparation Steps

-1. **Data Discovery**: Performed initial data analysis in MySQL to understand the database schema and table relationships.

-2. **Data Cleaning**: Imported data into Power BI and used Power Query to:
-   * Remove null values and "garbage" data.
+## 🔍 Key Analysis Performed

+* **Data Discovery**: Explored the `sales` database which includes tables like `customers`, `date, markets`, `products`, and `transactions`.
+* **SQL Validation**: Ran various SQL queries to understand market-specific sales, distinct products, and revenue by year/month.
+* **Data Cleaning (ETL)**:
+  * Removed transactions with sales amounts less than or equal to 0.
-   * Normalize currency (Converted USD transactions to INR for uniform reporting).
+  * Handled currency issues (converting USD to INR) to create a uniform `Normalized Amount` column.
-   * Filter out irrelevant records (e.g., zero sales amount).
+  * Cleaned empty values and garbage characters in market names.

-3. **Data Modeling**: Established a Star Schema by connecting the transactions fact table with dimension tables like customers, products, markets, and date.
+* **Data Modeling**: Created a Star Schema in Power BI by linking the transaction fact table with dimension tables (Date, Customer, Product, Market).

-4. **Dashboard Creation**: Developed an interactive visual interface to track KPIs.
+* **Dashboard Creation**: Designed 3 different views to track Revenue, Profit Margin, and Sales Quantity.

 ---